amosmos/laravel-cli-create-user/README.md

 php artisan user:create
 ```

 You will be asked for the user's name, email and password, and then the user account will be created.

-Your input will be validated.
+Your input will be validated using Laravel's validation engine with Laravel's default user input rules (you can change the rules if you want).

+You will also be asked if you want to send an email to the newly created user with their credentials.
+If you do, the command will send a regular notification to the user's email, so make sure to update your app's mail settings.

 #### List Users
 From youe CLI execute: